Robust offset-free constrained Model Predictive Control with Long Short-Term Memory Networks -- Extended version: Problem formulation and control algorithm

 \subsection{Robust MPC formulation}

-The robust MPC solves at every timestep a Finite Horizon Optimal Control Problem (FHOCP), where the evolution of the states of the system is predicted with the LSTM model and is initialized with the observer state estimation.
+The robust MPC solves at every time-step a Finite Horizon Optimal Control Problem (FHOCP), where the evolution of the states of the system is predicted with the LSTM model and is initialized with the observer state estimation.
 The cost function penalizes the deviation from the state and the input set-points computed at the current time instant by the Reference calculator, that are assumed constant along the prediction horizon.
-A terminal cost and a terminal set are designed to stabilize the closed loop system.
-To ensure satisfaction of the output constraints despite the observer estimation error, the disturbance and the set-point variation, a constraint tightening approach similar to the one proposed in \cite{kohler2019simple_robust_mpc} and a time-varying terminal set are employed.
-For the constraint tightening, the MPC uses also a time variant term $\hat{e}_{o} \in \mathbb{R}$ related to the uncertainty of the observer.
+The terminal cost and the terminal set are designed to stabilize the closed-loop system.
+To ensure satisfaction of the output constraints despite the observer estimation error, the disturbance and the set-point variation, a constraint tightening approach similar to the one proposed in \cite{kohler2019simple_robust_mpc} and a time variant terminal set are employed.
+For the constraint tightening, the MPC uses also a time variant term $\hat{e}_\mathrm{o} \in \mathbb{R}$ related to the uncertainty of the observer.
 This term has the same time evolution of the incremental Lyapunov function for the observer estimation error \eqref{eq:lyap_observer_neg_def}, that is described by the following equation

-Note that depending on the values of $\hat{e}_{o,0}$, of $\rho_o$ and of $\Bar{w}$, $\hat{e}_{o}$ can increase or decrease, but its behavior is always monotonic with
+Note that depending on the values of $\hat{e}_{\mathrm{o},0}$, of $\rho_\mathrm{o}$ and of $\Bar{w}$, $\hat{e}_\mathrm{o}$ can increase or decrease, but its behavior is always monotonic with

-\textit{Definition (FHOCP).} Given the prediction horizon $N$, the FHOCP for the robust MPC is the following
+\textit{Definition (FHOCP):} Given the prediction horizon $N$, the FHOCP for the robust MPC is the following

-where $Q$ and $R$ are positive definite matrices and are design choices, while $P_f$ is a positive definite matrix satisfying the Lyapunov condition $A_{\delta}^T P_f A_{\delta} - P_f < - q I_2$, where $q = \lambda_{max}(Q)$.
+where $Q$ and $R$ are positive definite matrices and are design choices, while $P_\mathrm{f}$ is a positive definite matrix satisfying the Lyapunov condition $A_{\delta}^\top P_\mathrm{f} A_{\delta} - P_\mathrm{f} < - q I_2$, where $q = \lambda_{max}(Q)$.
 Coefficients $a_i \in \mathbb{R}^{p}$ and $b_i \in \mathbb{R}^p$ for the constraint tightening are defined as

-$\mathcal{X}_f (k)$ is a time variant terminal set, chosen as a level line of the terminal cost:
+$\mathcal{X}_f (k)$ is a time variant terminal set, chosen as a sublevel set of the terminal cost:

 with